lothar243/its280/W09Ch19-LocalAreaNetworking.md

 ## Homegroups

-Workgroups provide almost no security, and domains require too much configuration for the average user
+Middle ground - Workgroups provide almost no security, and domains require too much configuration for the average user

 * Introduced in Windows 7
 * Share libraries with a password